 Jan.
 12, 2021

 With the vigorous development of the veterinary drug industry, the quality and functional requirements of packaging have also been continuously improved.
-Qualified prefilled infusion devices must meet the requirements of sterilization adaptability, microbial barrier properties, physical and chemical properties, etc. Packaging is not completely sterilized and is contaminated, causing unnecessary losses.
+Qualified veterinary syringe must meet the requirements of sterilization adaptability, microbial barrier properties, physical and chemical properties, etc. Packaging is not completely sterilized and is contaminated, causing unnecessary losses.
 Packaging manufacturers should also choose the most suitable sterilization method according to the material properties of the sterilization packaging.